-We are pleased to present Council's 2021/22 Annual Business Plan.
+We are pleased to present Council's 2023/24 Draft Annual Business Plan.

-Our 2021/22 Annual Business Plan shows how Council will allocate its budget and what services, programs and projects will be delivered during the year to contribute to achieving our long term aspirations.
+Our 2023/24 Annual Business Plan shows how Council will allocate its budget and what services, programs and projects will be delivered during the year to contribute to achieving our long-term aspirations.

-It is an ambitious plan, with an extraordinary capital budget and extensive number of activities planned.
+It is once again an ambitious plan, continuing the significant capital investments and large number of planned activities we have delivered since 2020.
 The key components of the Plan are outlined in the table below and explained in more detail throughout this document.

-At a Glance Key Planned Activities 42 Key Planned Activities have been identified to contribute towards achieving Council's long term aspirations Capital Budget ⋄\$8.6 million(incl.
-2020/2021 carry forwards) Operating Budget Expenditure of \$18.2 million resulting in a deficit of \$316,981 Loans o No new loans Rate revenue increase o 2% increase
+At a Glance

+Key Planned Activities 45 Key Planned Activities have been identified to contribute towards achieving Council's long-term aspirations

+Capital Budget ○\$8 million

+Operating Budget Expenditure of \$19.8 million resulting in a deficit of \$717,394

+Loans o No new loans

+Rate revenue increase ∘ 5% increase

 Our Annual Business Plan is prepared in accordance with Section 123 of the Local Government Act 1999.
-It provides a summary of Council's long term objectives and the activities that Council intends to undertake in the coming year to achieve them.
+It provides a summary of Council's long-term objectives and the activities that Council intends to undertake in the coming year to achieve them.
 It also sets out the budget, sources of revenue and rating policy, and shows how we intend to measure our performance.

-The Plan draws on various corporate plans, including our Asset Management Plans and Long Term Financial Plan, as well as Economic Development and Tourism Strategy, Cultural Plan and Disability Access & Inclusion Plan.
+The Plan draws on various corporate plans, including our set of Asset Management Plans, our Long Term Financial Plan, as well as the Economic Development and Tourism Strategy Action Plan, Cultural Plan and Disability Access & Inclusion Plan.